 - Immunization requirements. - Grade level, course, or educational program placement. - Eligibility requirements for participation in extracurricular activities. - Graduation requirements.
+11 | P a g e

 In addition, absences related to a student visiting with his or her parent related to leave or deployment activities may be excused by the district.
 The district will permit no more than 10 excused absences per year for this purpose.